The EDS Lass writes about life with EDS, articles on relevant topics including human rights, and blogs about lifestyle and her medical journey.

 Tags

-Amélie art Croatia Diagnosis Diagnosis denied Diary EDS Exploring Finland Food France health Healthcare System Issues hEDS Helsinki Holiday Home human-rights Hvar Ileostomy Infection informaion informed-consent Island law Lido life Lifestyle Medical Mesenteric Ischemia NHS Failure Nostalgia Pairs Paris PoTS Recipe Rest rights Sea Sun Surgery Swimming travel Undiagnosed infection Visceroptosis
+Article Croatia Diagnosis Diagnosis denied Diary EDS EDS and … Exploring Finland Food France health Healthcare System Issues hEDS Helsinki Holiday Home human-rights Hvar Ileostomy Infection informaion informed-consent Island law Lido Lifestyle Medical Mesenteric Ischemia NHS Failure Nice Paris PoTS Recipe Rest rights Sea Slovenia Sun Surgery Swimming travel Traveling Undiagnosed infection Visceroptosis

-Movement is symoltaniously generally good for our bodies, while EDS can cause discomfort, pain and fatigue, which can feel counterintuative to movement.
-Like many aspects of living, and looking to live as well as possible with EDS, I have, like many, tried to work out how to approach and balance my body’s wish for movement and what movement is not great for me.
+Movement is generally good for health, while EDS can cause discomfort, pain and fatigue.
+EDS can feel counterintuative to movement.
+Like many aspects of living with EDS, I have, like many, tried to work out how to approach and balance my body’s wish for movement and what movement is not great for me.

 I was delighted to find Jeannie and The Zebra Club.
 If you have not heard about her of her platform and app, I highly recommend having a look! https://www.thezebra.club/.
 She focuses on positive movement for the EDS and hypermobile person.